manjula-dube/React_ReactNative_Redux/README.md

 Both web and mobile share the redux store

-** Since we are sharing redux store between mobile and web we have created redux-store as node_modules
+### Since we are sharing redux store between mobile and web we have created redux-store as node_modules
 ------------------------------------------------------------------------------------------------------

-`For running web & mobile use `sh start.sh` & then install the dependencies in the respective folder`
+For running web & mobile use `sh start.sh` & then install the dependencies in the respective folder

-##Features:
+### The start.sh file links the redux-store and is used as node_modules in web & mobile

+### Features:

 - Used create react app for web
 - Link to common store